AH-dark/AH-dark/README.md

 > I'm very grateful to [@Yui](https://github.com/topjohncian) for helping me in React and TypeScript, which gives me ability to develop the front-end by the React technology.

-### Services

-- Globally accelerated image bed service: [AlphaPic](https://alpha.sourcegcdn.com).
-It can store and share pictures, and the picture storage bucket has been connected to the global acceleration system.
-Also, it is **free**.
-- [Source Global CDN](https://www.sourcegcdn.com) is a **free** service that accelerates projects hosted on GitHub, WordPress.org, npm, and cdnjs, as well as Gravatar and other projects which will promote the development of Open Source.

 ## Blog

 **Welcome to my blog: [AHdark Blog](https://ahdark.blog)**